C3BI-pasteur-fr/python-course-1/source/Creating_and_Calling_Functions.rst

 In Chapter 5 and Chapter 9 we will see how examples in function documentation can be used to provide unit tests.

-For bigger project I recommend to use sphinx. `sphinx <http://sphinx-doc.org/index.html>`_is a Python Document Generator.
+For bigger project I recommend to use sphinx. `sphinx <http://sphinx-doc.org/index.html>`_ is a Python Document Generator.
 It is powerfull and simple the learning curve is not too steep and it allow to provide to user and developper a full documentation of the project in different formats: web site, pdf, epub, ...
-`Lot of python project use sphinx <http://sphinx-doc.org/examples.html>`_: python, NumPy, this course has been written using sphinx, ...
+`Lot of python project use sphinx <http://sphinx-doc.org/examples.html>`_ : python, NumPy, this course has been written using sphinx, ...

 functions are objects
 ---------------------